TAL Life Insurance

-How do I lodge a claim with TAL life insurance?
+How do I lodge a claim with TAL?

-You or your beneficiaries can claim with TAL life insurance by contacting TAL on 1300 209 088 (open Mon-Fri) (if overseas, call +61 2 9996 8400).
+You or your beneficiaries can claim with TAL life insurance by contacting TAL over the phone or by email.
 TAL may request that after phoning, you fill in an insurance claim form and return it together with medical certificates or other documentation it may ask for.